sejnub/hass-alert2-ui/README.md

 ![Alert2 overview card](resources/overview.png)

-Clicking on the "Alerts" header will show the

 ### Detailed alert info

 If you click on a specific alert listed in the alert overview, a dialog pops up with detailed info on the alert and notification controls.
 Example: